Every #1 Country Single of the Eighties: Dolly Parton, “Why’d You Come in Here Lookin’ Like That”

 Ever the smart businesswoman, she ditched the pop/country dichotomy and went into the studio with Ricky Skaggs to create her most purely country solo album since the mid-seventies.
 She’d write the second No. 1 hit from White Limozeen herself, but again she chose to launch a critical project with outside material.
 The result is one of her most popular and entertaining records, showcasing the Dolly Parton personality that had made her so popular on film and television.
 She’s warm and giggly and engaging in a performative way that you didn’t see as much of on her earlier records, but slowly became the norm as time progressed, especially in her live performances.

-Parton picked up on the growing popularity of the music video medium as well, and made her first truly memorable clip in support of the song.
-That was enough to earn her a CMA nomination for Music Video, and the song also returned her to the Best Country Female Vocal Performance category at the Grammys for the first time in four years.
+Parton used this comeback single to harness the growing popularity of music videos as well, and made her first memorable video in support of the song.
+That was enough to earn her a CMA nomination for Music Video that fall, and the song then returned her to the Best Country Female Vocal Performance category at the Grammys for the first time in four years.
 By 1990, she’d returned to the Entertainer of the Year and Top Female Vocalist races at the ACMs and earned her first gold studio album since 9 to 5 and Odd Jobs.

 All that can mostly be credited to the winning country comeback single that launched the project, though her next chart topper is just as good.